Skip to content

 • Continue to create opportunities for volunteers and community members to get involved.

-This year we will also be working beyond our boundaries, engaging and developing partnerships with our neighbours and other local organisations such as:
+We have also worked beyond our boundaries, engaging and developing partnerships with our neighbours and other local organisations such as:

 • Groundwork NE, Middleton Estate and Low Harle Farming Collective via Wansbeck Restoration for Climate Change project